jadebono/bitscope/README.md

 lt --port 4000
 ```

-Copy the publicly accessible it gives you, and use as the base url for exeternal POST requests from a webhook api for example.
+Copy the publicly accessible link it gives you, and use as the base url for exeternal POST requests from a webhook api for example.

 **Notes**